Positive Indexing

 Compromised Safety . . .

-- Home & professional cooks/chefs adjust their grasp to avoid tissue damage in their hands & increase cutting force.
+- Home & professional cooks/chefs frequently alter their grasp to avoid: tissue damage & increase cutting forces.

-- Frequently altering our grasp to avoid tissue damage limits our ability to establish an intuitive understand of: cutting-edge direction & position.
+- This practice limits our ability to establish an intuitive understanding of: blade trajectory & cutting-edge position.

-- Rotational & directional control of the knife blade is compromised by a handle . . .
+- Rotational & directional control of the knife blade is compromised by a hand . . .

 - Too large/small to engage the base